JeongHwaSik/Zero-Shot-Classification-Challenge/README.md

 </br>

 ### 3-1.
 Various pretrained CLIP models
 According to [OpenClip](https://github.com/mlfoundations/open_clip) library, there are over 100 pre-trained CLIP models [(See here)](https://github.com/mlfoundations/open_clip/blob/main/docs/openclip_results.csv).
 The table below shows the performance of different CLIP models with two different prompts: `{class}` and `a photo of {class}`.
-The results showed that the `ViT-bigG-14-CLIPA` model, pre-trained with the `Datacomp1b` dataset and using the prompt "{class}", achieved the highest score on the test dataset.
+The results showed that the `ViT-bigG-14-CLIPA` model, pre-trained with the `Datacomp1b` dataset and using the prompt `{class}`, achieved the highest score on the test dataset.
 The results also indicated that the effectiveness of prompts is model-dependent.

 |Top-1 Acc.|# Params.
 (M)|CLIP Model|Pretrained|Prompt tuning|
 |---|---|---|---|---|